 - Level of the offense(s) – the more serious the charges against a client, the more work that typically goes into representing the client.
-If you are charged with Sexual Assault in the 1st degree, your attorney will undoubtedly spend more time on the case than he/she would if you were facing a charge of misdemeanor possession of marijuana.

 - Number of charges – sometimes the State piles on several charges of essentially the same offense; however, in other cases there are actually several different and distinct offenses that must be defended.